KLAN: Kuaishou Landing-page Adaptive Navigator: Experiment

 \subsubsection{\textbf{Hourly-level Data.}}

-To model users’ dynamic interest transitions in personalized landing page scenarios, we construct an hourly-level dataset tailored for reinforcement learning (RL) tasks.
-This dataset is used to train the KLAN-IIT module, which captures temporal patterns in user behavior across app entry sessions.
+To model users’ intra-day dynamic interest transitions in the PLPM scenario, we construct an hourly-level dataset tailored for reinforcement learning (RL) tasks.
+This dataset is used to train the module KLAN-IIT, which captures temporal patterns in user behavior across app entry sessions.
 Each instance corresponds to a complete "app entry session" (defined as the sequence of interactions that starts with the display of a landing page when the user enters the app and ends when the user exits) and the required features of the corresponding next session.
-The dataset is organized in the standard RL format $(s_t, a_t, r(s_t,a_t), s_{t+1})$, where $a_t$ denotes the landing page delivered at the beginning of the session.
+The dataset is organized in the standard RL format $(s_t, a_t, r(s_t,a_t), s_{t+1})$, where $a_t$ represents the assignment of a specific landing page upon app entry.
 The state $s_t$ includes both real-time contextual features---such as current-day page-level consumption statistics, the number of live broadcasts by followed creators at the time of entry, and the number of prior app entries on the same day---and historical statistical features, including aggregated page consumption behavior over the past $n$ days.
 The reward $r(s_t,a_t)$ is defined as the app usage duration of the current session, serving as a proxy for user engagement.
 This dataset is constructed from hourly online logs collected in a real-world industrial environment, ensuring high temporal resolution and behavioral fidelity.